Title: GWish Founder and Director

 Phone: (202) 994-6220

-Christina Puchalski, MD, MS, is a pioneer and international leader in the movement to integrate spirituality into healthcare in both the clinical setting and in medical education.
-As founder and director of the George Washington Institute for Spirituality and Health (GWish) at The George Washington University in Washington, DC, she continues to break new ground in the understanding and integration of spiritual care in a broad spectrum of healthcare environments.
-The spiritual assessment tool called FICA, which she developed, is used widely in clinical settings around the world.
-Medical education has been impacted in this country by a GWish-run awards program their curriculum.
+Christina Puchalski, MD, MS, FACP, FAAHPM, is a pioneer and international leader in the movement to integrate spirituality into healthcare.
+As founder and director of the George Washington Institute for Spirituality and Health (GWish) at The George Washington University in Washington, DC, she continues to break new ground in the understanding and integration of spiritual care in palliative care and care in a broad spectrum of health systems.
+She recently co-founded the Global Network for Spirituality & Health and serves on The Ad Hoc Committee for the WHO Palliative Care resolution.

-Puchalski is a professor of Medicine and Health Sciences at The George Washington University School of Medicine.
-She is an active board-certified clinician in Internal Medicine and Palliative Care.
-She has received numerous awards including the George Washington University Distinguished Alumni Award in recognition of her scholarship and leadership.
-She is a fellow of the American College of Physicians and a member of Alpha Omega Alpha Honor Medical Society.
+Dr. Puchalski is a Professor of Medicine and Health Sciences at The George Washington University School of Medicine.
+She is board-certified in Internal Medicine and Palliative Care, is a co-director of the MFA-GWU Outpatient Supportive and Palliative Clinic and Hospice Medical Director for Professional Health Hospice in Washington, DC.
+She has received numerous awards including the George Washington University Distinguished Alumni Award and the American Academy of Hospice and Palliative Care Humanities Award in recognition of her scholarship and leadership.

 Dr. Puchalski is widely published in journals with work ranging from biochemistry research to issues in ethics, culture, and spirituality and healthcare.
-She has authored numerous book chapters and published a book with Oxford University Press entitled Time for Listening and Caring: Spirituality and the Care of the Seriously Ill and Dying.
-She published Making Health Care Whole through Templeton Press.
-Most recently, she is co-editor of an international textbook on spirituality and health published by Oxford University Press..
+She has authored numerous articles and book chapters and published a book with Oxford University Press entitled A Time for Listening and Caring: Spirituality and the Care of the Seriously Ill and Dying.
+She is also the co-editor of an international textbook on spirituality and health published by Oxford University Press.
+Her research interests include assessment of spiritual distress, communication about spiritual issues with patients, spiritual care models and guidelines for implementation in clinical and educational health settings.